Computational Image Enhancement for Frequency Modulated Continuous Wave (FMCW) THz Image: Parameter extraction

-In this part, we apply per-pixel curve fitting in z-direction in order to represent the measured complex signal by a complex reflection model.
+In this part, we apply per-pixel parameter extraction in z-direction in order to represent the measured complex signal by a complex reflection model.
 As each pixel is treated independently, we simplify notation by dropping the pixel-location using, \eg, $\hat u[z_{i}]$ for $\hat u(x,y)[z_{i}]$.

-In frequency modulated continuous wave Terahertz (FMCW-THz) imaging, the continuous signal $v(z)$ is modeled as a modulated $\sinc$ function:
+Our FMCW-THz 3D imaging system is calibrated by amplitude normalization with respect to an ideal metallic reflector.
+Thus, we achieve an ideal rectangular frequency amplitude signal response, which, after being Fourier transformed, results in an ideal $\sinc$ function $v(z)$ as continuous spatial signal amplitude.
+In this model, we assume single layer reflection, and the extension to multi-layer reflection is part of future work.
+As we assume a single layer reflection, the complex signal model $v(z)$ is modeled as a modulated $\sinc$ function:

-In Eq.~\eqref{eqn:model_complex}, $A$ is the electric field amplitude, \(\mu\) and \(\sigma\) are the mean (\ie the depth) and the width of $\sinc$ function, respectively, \(\omega\) is the angular frequency of the sinusoidal carrier and \(\phi\) is the depth-related phase shift.
-We formulate the complex curve fitting as optimization with respect to minimizing the energy function \(\varepsilon_{c}\)
+In Eq.~\eqref{eqn:model_complex}, $A$ is the electric field amplitude, \(\mu\) and \(\sigma\) are the mean (\ie the depth) and the width of the $\sinc$ function, respectively, \(\omega\) is the angular frequency of the sinusoidal carrier and \(\phi\) is the depth-related phase shift.
+We formulate the parameter extraction as a complex curve fitting process with respect to optimizing and minimizing the energy function \(\varepsilon_{c}\)

-where the subscripts ${re}$ and ${im}$ denote the real and the imaginary part of a complex number, respectively, and $Z_f$ is the fitting window (see Sec.~\ref{s:curve_fitting.window}).
+where the subscripts ${re}$ and ${im}$ denote the real and the imaginary part of a complex number, respectively, and $Z_f$ is the fitting window (see Sec.~\ref{s:parameter_extraction.window}).